Tennis legend, Evonne Goolagong Cawley, shared challenges and learnings with students at the 2020 NIBSS.

 The National Indigenous Business Summer School is an exciting program developed for Indigenous high school students entering Years 11 and 12 who are thinking about studying in the world of business, becoming an entrepreneur, owning a business or just curious about studying at the University.

-The program is an initiative of the Australian Business Deans Council, hosted by the Faculty of Business and Economics at the University of Melbourne and co-hosted by RMIT and Swinburne University.
+The program is an initiative of the Australian Business Deans Council.
+This year it was hosted by the Faculty of Business and Economics at the University of Melbourne and co-hosted by RMIT and Swinburne University.

 The Summer School is open to Indigenous high school students who: